Please follow me on Instagram at @johannesburg1912 where I post interesting Johannesburg related stuff on weekends (mainly).

 Roughly below where W-278, 280, and 281 and behind the Wesleyan Hall is the St. Alban’s Coloured Church, Ferreirastown (1898 and 1927)

 The current building erected in 1927 designed by Baker & Fleming replaced the original wood and iron structure from 1898.
 The church had a largely coloured congregation.
 In 1958, the Anglican Diocese, under Bishop Desmond Tutu, was based at the church.
 In the 1960s, much of the congregation was forcefully removed from the area under the group areas act and relocated.
 The church was restored in 2012.

 Both churches are a stone’s throw from the site of Ferreira’s tent, which, according to Google Earth, was situated where the mining truck is today.
 Another map also points out this spot.

-A block east from Tramway building are three origami shaped steel pigeons installed in 2009 by Gerhard and Maja Marx that pay homage to the city’s longstanding Chinese community.
+A block east from the Tramway building are three origami-shaped steel pigeons installed in 2009 by Gerhard and Maja Marx that pay homage to the city’s longstanding Chinese community.
 Standing three metres tall, the sculptures form a triangle in Pigeon Square.
 With perching rods attached to the sculpture, the artworks serve the dual purpose of a landmark and refuge for pigeons.